The Ghosts of 432 Abercorn

 Perhaps the most controversial haunted home in all of Savannah is the house that sits at 432 Abercorn Street.
 If you ask guides who work at certain companies they will tell you that it is the most haunted house, with murders, vortexes, stories of people gone missing in the house and more.
 The problem is, almost all of it is pure nonsense.
 While the house on 432 Abercorn Street certainly harbors some dark energy, it isn’t because of the stories that are told.

 The problem with 432 Abercorn Street is that most of the stories are completely made up under the pretense of being fact.
 Most of the stories about the house originate from a company that has been around for some time (not us).
 The former owner of this company claimed that he researched all of his stories with the help of a former Savannah News Reporter.
 He claims he verified all of these stories with this reporter.
 The problem?
-The reported was his business partner and a well know story teller in the community with a propensity for coming up with wild tales based on nothing but his imagination.
+The reporter was his business partner and a well known storyteller in the community with a propensity for coming up with wild tales based on nothing but his imagination.
 Fairly dubious if you ask us.

 Perhaps the most outlandish claim to come from this dynamic duo is the murder of 3 young girls in the house.
 As the story is told, back in the 1960′s three young girls were murdered in the house by a intruder.
 Their bodies were laid out in a triangle, feet to head.
 Taken at face value, this is a horrifying story.
 However, it is completely made up.
 There were no murders of young girls in the house.
 Ever.